 Who is eligible for Stanton K9 grants?

-The Foundation’s grants are available to any municipal police department in the Commonwealth of Massachusetts that does not currently have a K9 unit.
-The grants are not intended to provide additional dogs to existing units, nor to replace dogs that are nearing retirement or recently retired.
+The Foundation’s grants are available to any municipal police department in Massachusetts, New Hampshire, Rhode Island, New York or Maine that does not currently have a K9 unit.
+The grants are not intended to provide additional dogs to existing units, nor to replace dogs that are nearing retirement or recently retired (i.e. the department has had a K9 unit within the last 5 years).
 The Stanton Foundation does offer grants for departments who have successfully operated one K9 unit to add a second.
 The Foundation is looking for a commitment of five years from departments and handler candidates.
 If you have a question regarding your eligibility, you are encouraged to contact the Foundation directly.

 Does the grant cover all the costs of a K9 unit?